ppy/osu-wiki/news/2023/2023-07-27-summer-splash.md

 To really crank up the heat, we've dredged the darkest depths of the distant seas to summon forth **eight** new Hush-Hush medals for the ravenous achievement hunters among us to prepare themselves for.

-Dive in to some of the most confounding creations since [some girl in a forest](https://osu.ppy.sh/home/news/2022-09-09-how-zetera-became-a-medal-hunter) thwarted people back in Halloween 2017 (or just solve them all in 2 days, that's fine too) courtesy of the meticulous medal mavericks over at [Osekai](https://osekai.net/home/):
+Dive in to some of the most confounding creations since [some girl in a forest](https://osu.ppy.sh/home/news/2022-09-09-how-zetera-became-a-medal-hunter) thwarted people back in Halloween 2017.
+View them all below, courtesy of the meticulous medal mavericks over at [Osekai](https://osekai.net/home/) (who are solving these riddles as we speak, at an alarmingly quick rate actually):

 ![](https://assets.ppy.sh/media/news/727-medals.jpg)

-Yes, you read that right - perhaps we've just lost our minds from the summer sun, but we're so confident in the challenge posed by one medal in particular that we're going to spice things up with a seaside bounty:
+Yes, you read that right — perhaps we've just lost our minds from the summer sun, but we're so confident in the challenge posed by one medal in particular that we're going to spice things up with a seaside bounty:

-The very first person to successfully unlock the **Internment** medal will receive the highly-coveted *Medal Hunter* title.
+The very first person to successfully unlock the **Internment** medal will receive the highly coveted *Medal Hunter* title.

 That's it!
 Decipher the clues and unearth any of these eight seaside treasures for fun and glory.